fireswah/THIS/README.md

 ## Training Design Requirements
 A lot of effort went into the thought of how to get a product like THIS into the hands of our field going personnel.
 At a basic level, a crewmember in the back of an engine riding down the highway should be able to use the system.
 The limiting factor remains internet connection broad enough to load the simulation models and imagery.
 Here's where we landed for now:

-* Lowest denominator for VR headsets is a smartphone with basic lens device like Google Cardboard.
+* Lowest denominator for VR headsets is a smartphone with basic phone holder and lens.
 * Based on headset, interactions should require minimal input methods.
-The gaze based cursor raycast system meets this need, however, Apple devices and particularly the Safari browser's requirements can prove frustrating to implement in every case.
+The gaze based cursor raycast system meets this need.
 * Front end 3D menu is very basic, with limited animations planned, but still gives a sense/example of what a 3D menu can look like.
 * All 3D models used are low poly and small in size and number to improve load and render performance.
 See Road Map for more details on optimization.
 * Imagery was tested at varying resolutions and with multiple low and high-end cameras.
 This boils down to the choice of download data size for high resolution, with the trade-off that small hazards, like bug hit bark, may not be as easy to spot in lower resolution, smaller size photos.
 The Ambrose Saddle scene is an example with higher resolution photos.